RamDorairaj/dataworks-data-load/README.md

 6. Click **Project Settings**.

-7. Select **Deploy to Bluemix**, keep the other defaults, and click **Save**.
+7. Select **Deploy to Bluemix**, keep the other default values, and click **Save**.

-8. On BUILD & DEPLOY, click **ADVANCED** and click **add a builder**.
+8. On BUILD & DEPLOY, click **ADVANCED**, and click **add a builder**.

-9. Leave the defaults in the Add Builder page and click **SAVE**.
+9. Keep the default values in the Add Builder page, and click **SAVE**.

 10. Click **REQUEST BUILD**.

 11. When the build has completed and you see a green check mark, click **add a stage**.

-12. Provide a unique **Application name** and click **SAVE**.
+12. Provide a unique application name and click **SAVE**.

-13. In the pipeline, drag the Last Build icon to the deployment space to deploy the application to Bluemix.
+13. In the pipeline, drag the **Build** button to the deployment space to deploy the application to Bluemix.
+The number of times that the application has been built is displayed in the button.

 ## Binding an IBM DataWorks service to the sample application

-If this is the first sample application you are deploying, add the IBM DataWorks service.
-If you already created a Bluemix application that uses the IBM DataWorks service, bind an existing service instance to that application instead of adding a new service.
-This process might help prevent your Bluemix usage from reaching allocated limits.

-* If this is the first time you are deploying an IBM DataWorks application:

 1. Go to Bluemix at https://bluemix.net and log in.

-    2. Click **Catalog**.
+2. Click Catalog.

 3. Browse through the available services.
 Under Data Management, click DataWorks.

-    4. Select your sample application in the Add service section and click **Create**.
+4. Select your sample application in the "Add service" section and click **Create**.

-* If you previously deployed another IBM DataWorks application:

-    1. Go to Bluemix at https://bluemix.net and log in.

-    2. From the Bluemix dashboard, double-click your new application.

-    3. Click **BIND A SERVICE**.

-    4. Select an existing instance of the IBM DataWorks service to bind to the application.

 ## Viewing the sample application